Volunteering project in EU guidelines – a must read for every to-be a volunteer and anyone who is considering becoming one.

 We are sure you can find the best project that fits your goals for growth and need to contribute.

-If you need assistance, please, use the contact form on this website and we will do our best to support you by giving information, connecting to partner NGOs which have EVS places etc.
+If you need assistance, please, use the contact form on this website and we will do our best to support you by giving information, connecting to partner NGOs which have placements etc.

 Read below and check-out the files.

-The following activities are not considered as a European Voluntary Service within the framework of Erasmus+: occasional, unstructured, part-time volunteering; a work placement in an enterprise; a paid job; a recreation or tourist activity; a language course; exploitation of a cheap workforce; a period of study or vocational training abroad.
+The following activities are not considered as volunteering activities within the framework of Erasmus+: occasional, unstructured, part-time volunteering; a work placement in an enterprise; a paid job; a recreation or tourist activity; a language course; exploitation of a cheap workforce; a period of study or vocational training abroad.

 Useful documents and links: